The Hike To The Grand Teton's Lower Saddle

 Accessing the Central Rib's Bench

 You need to access the Central Rib's bench.
 The good news is that there are many variations to gain the bench.
 Pick one that best fits your needs based on conditions and your skill set.
 Again, the most common two variations are the Briggs Slab and the Chockstone Chimney.
+You can actually reach the slab from the chimney but the easiest and safest way to reach the slab avoids the chimney.

 Guides typically use the Briggs' Slab or a variation near it.